ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 - Curitiba, Paraná, Brazil
   - Planned to be used with a MediaCow Touch Mini device using the SP7021
 - Dresden, Saxony, Germany
+  - Likely would be used with something DRAM related
 - Jacksonville, Florida, US
 - Knoxville, Tennessee, US
   - May be used with a device similar to MediaCow Touch (1)